KhonPhu/VRMobile/README.md

 # Build and run the demo scene on your device - Google Developers. (n.d.)

-* Android
+a.
+Android
-  * Enable developer options on your device
+	1. Enable developer options on your device
-  * Connect your phone to your computer using a USB cable.
+	2. Connect your phone to your computer using a USB cable.
-  * Select File > Build and Run.
+	3. Select File > Build and Run.
 	Unity builds your project into an Android APK, installs it on the device, and launches it.
 	4. Put the phone in your viewer and try out the demo
-* IOS
+b.
+IOS
 	1. Connect your phone to your computer using a USB cable.
 	2. Select File > Build and Run.
 	Unity builds your project and opens the generated XCode workspace.
 	3. Put the phone in your viewer and try out the demo

 # How to control in Unity Editor play mode